Ratatam123/Linux-Server-Setup/README_project_3.md

     # CREATE DATABASE happyrent_db WITH OWNER happy_renter;
     ```

-    4. connect to database
+    4. Connect to database

     ```console
     # \c happyrent_db
     ```

-    5. revoke rights for 'public'
+    5. Revoke rights for 'public' & grant rights to user 'happy_renter'
     ```console
     # REVOKE ALL ON SCHEMA public FROM public;
     ```